GoldenChrysus/ffxiv-ember-overlay/README.md

 ![Minimize when not in use](https://i.imgur.com/HSiTNCF.gif "Minimize when not in use")

-### Easily see the recent changes since your last visit
+### Easily see the recent changes since your last visit.
 ![About and changelog](https://i.imgur.com/fgZgoN4.gif "About and changelog")

 ### Clear encounter data or load sample data to perfect your setup.